 The classic lean-to.
-We'll admit, this looks a little like half an A-frame, and in a sense, it is.
+Okay, I'll admit, this looks a little like half an A-frame, and in a sense, it is.
 But the freedom that you can set up your lean-to with makes it far more versatile.
 Your lean-to can take the shape of a single wall, standing to a height of, well, however tall your tarp is.
 Alternatively, it can have an overhang that can keep you dry in the rain.
-Your wall-to-overhang ratio depends on your needs, but however you set it up, the lean-to is an excellent tarp setup for anywhere with a prevailing wind direction.
+Your wall-to-overhang ratio depends on your needs, but however you set it up, the lean-to is an excellent tarp shelter for anywhere with a prevailing wind direction.

 Like the one above, a lower shelter gives plenty of space to lay under and get comfortable for an overnight camp spot but is still open and spacious.
 A taller lean-to would provide you with space to stand and walk around under and provide enough ventilation for cooking or even start a campfire underneath.
 Either way, you should make sure the side wall reaches the ground.
 Otherwise, the wind will whip underneath.